PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 schemas, direct arguments, and call order remain unchanged; the counters do not steer later cleanup.

+The Conv1D tencoder residual-gate owner returns the fixed one-key result `optimized_tencoder_add_expand_transpose_conv_nhwc_chains` through a GraphIndex/LayoutState-aware wrapper.
+It prunes unused tensors on both preflight-zero and normal exits, so a zero counter is not complete mutation evidence.

+The wrapper has one direct lowerer call and no nested selection.
+Strict characterization selects `_late_conv1d_tencoder_stats` only for that result.
+It freezes schema, wrapper defaults and forwarding, unconditional cleanup, exact arguments, retained InstanceNorm predecessor, BatchMatMul successor, sole occurrence, and an unconsumed observation-only policy.

 `run_singleton_consecutive_reshape()` returns a fixed three-dictionary tuple from singleton-channel transpose, duplicate-fanout, and consecutive-reshape cleanup.
 Its three child invocations share one `ModelIRPassStateScope`; the